Again, from the 2015 archive:

 The first generation of “Straussians” were mostly scholars who aimed to be public intellectuals writing in the service of both their country and the future of liberty.
 The political context was first of all the Cold War and later the promiscuous deconstruction of free thought, responsible citizenship, and the relational foundation of virtue by various currents of the Sixties.

-The promiscuous deconstruction of responsible citizenship has been the topic of a lot of my writing since college, and it continues in this set of articles about the Republican Party.
+The promiscuous deconstruction of responsible citizenship has been the topic of a lot of my writing since college.
 Here’s Harry Jaffa writing just last year (again, the emphasis is mine):

 The end of the Cold War has also brought an end to the remission of the disease of moral relativism that is corroding the life of western civilization.
 It would certainly seem that the salvation of the West must come, if it is to come, from the United States.
 The salvation of the United States, if it is to come, must come from the Republican Party.
 And the salvation of the Republican Party, if it is to come, must come from the conservative movement within it.